birdup000/SassyChat/README.md

 Contributing can be simple please submit your code changes to our pull requests page in this Github.
 Thanks for helping out :D

+# Are we Open Source?
+Yes we are open source just make sure to tag us in your project (on Github or Website,Youtube,blog,etc... ) that you create because it helps us gain attention so other users/developers can benefit from using our project.